-18.7 Circumscription and TAL
+1.7 Circumscription and TAL

-The commonsense intuition one would like to capture and formally model in TAL is the fact that at a particular level of abstraction, relations between and properties of objects generally have reasons for changing and if not, we can assume, unless observed otherwise, that these are the only possible changes we need to be concerned about when reasoning about the specific environment around us and knowledge associated with that environment.
-So far, we have shown how one can encode in a principled manner sufficient reasons for the possibility of change by using a combination of the Occlude predicate and automatic translations from the surface language $\mathcal{L}(ND)$ to the base language $\mathcal{L}(FL)$ .
-When specifying narratives in TAL, all sufficient reasons for the possibility of change at the statements result in constraints and action type definitions.
+The commonsense intuition one would like to capture and formally model in TAL is the fact that at a particular level of abstraction, relations between and properties of objects generally have reasons for changing and if not, we can assume, unless observed otherwise, that these are the only possible changes we need be concerned about when reasoning about the specific environment around us and knowledge associated with that environment.
+So far, we have shown how one can encode in a principled manner sufficient reasons for the possibility of change by using a combination of the Occlude predicate and automatic translations from the surface language $\mathcal{L}(ND)$ to the base language $\mathcal{L}(FL)$.
+When specifying narratives in TAL, all sufficient reasons for the possibility of change are specified using the reassignment macros R, I and X in dependency constraints and action type definitions.
 When translated, these statements result in constraints on the Occlude predicate.
 Unfortunately, what has been achieved so far under-constrains our notion of normative change, for we would also like to state that these are the only, or necessary, reasons for possible change.

-In order to add this additional constraint to our action theories, we will appeal to the use of circumscription (Section 6.4 in Chapter 6 of this Handbook; [54, 55]) with an additional twist.
-Rather than applying a circumscription policy to the whole action theory, the theory will be partitioned and we will apply circumscription selectively to different partitions.
-Although this technique, which we call filtered circumscription [14], is now commonly used in other action theories [65, 48], in the context of action and change, it was first proposed in Sandewall [60].
-Here, it was called filtered preferential entailment and was used as a basis for several of the definitions of preferential entailment in [61].
+In order to add this additional constraint to our action theories, we will appeal to the use of Circumscription [53, 54] with an additional twist.
+Rather than apply a circumscription policy to the whole action theory, the theory will be partitioned and we will apply circumscription selectively to different partitions.
+Although this technique, which we call filtered circumscription [19], is now commonly used in other action theories [62, 47], in the context of action and change, it was first proposed in Sandewall [57].
+Here, it was called filtered preferential entailment and was used as a basis for several of the definitions of preferential entailment in [58].

 The basic idea will be to first circumscribe the predicate Occlude in that part of the action theory containing action occurrence statements and dependency constraint statements.
-This will result in a set of preferred or minimal models for the action theory providing a definition of all timepoints and features where it is possible for them to change value based on the constraints in the theory.
+This will result in a set of preferred or minimal models for the action theory providing a definition of all time-points and features where it is possible for them to change value based on the constraints in the theory.
 Of course, these models will also contain spurious change since we have only provided sufficient and necessary conditions for the definition of Occlude.
 To rule out spurious change, we will then filter the resulting circumscriptive sub-theory with that part of the theory containing persistence statements.
 Persistence statements specify when features should not change value, assuming a predefined definition of Occlude which circumscription provides.
 In this manner, any model containing feature change not mandated by the implicit occlusion policy in the action theory will be excluded as a model of the action theory.
-For example, the Yale Shooting Problem [28] involves loading a gun, waiting, and shooting.
-Since waiting occludes no fluents, interpretations where the gun becomes unloaded while waiting are filtered out, yielding the intended conclusion that the gun remains loaded at the start of the shooting action.
-A separate circumscription policy will be used for that part of the action theory containing action occurrence statements, where the predicate Occurs will be circumscribed.
-Finally, all partitions will be conjoined.
+Additionally, a separate circumscription policy will be used for that part of the action theory containing action occurrence statements, where the predicate Occurs will be circumscribed and all partitions will then be conjoined.

-Due to the structural syntactic constraints built into statement definitions in $\mathcal{L}(ND)$ , we can show that the two circumscribed sub-theories which are 2nd-order due to the use of circumscription, can be reduced to logically equivalent first-order theories.
+Due to the structural syntactic constraints built into statement definitions in $\mathcal{L}(ND)$, we can show that the two circumscribed sub-theories which are 2nd-order due to the use of circumscription, can be reduced to logically equivalent first-order theories.
 In fact, since only positive occurrences of the predicates Occlude and Occurs occur in the two circumscribed partitions of the action theory, respectively, a standard syntactic transformation on formulas may be used to generate the necessary conditions for both predicates.
-This in fact is a form of predicate completion, as described in Definition 7.3.6 in Chapter 7 of this Handbook.
+This in fact is a form of predicate completion.